ImaanBontle/SDV-immersive-weathers/README.md

 *This mod series is currently a work-in-progress.*

+**Introducing Immersive Weathers, a brand-new family of weather-related mods!**

 Have you ever felt saddened by the general lack of weather mods for Stardew Valley?
 Well, I definitely have.
-I set out to fix that. **Introducing: Immersive Weathers, a brand-new family of weather-related mods!**
+I set out to fix that.

 Each mod in Immersive Weathers adds some element of nuance or realism to Stardew's weather systems, from crafting your own custom weather probabilities and climates to modelling dynamic weather systems, simulating realistic (i.e. inaccurate) weather forecasts and even introducing optional gameplay challenges.

-**The first of these mods, [Climate Control](#about-climate-control), has just been released!** *(Did someone say 'Snow in Fall'?)*
+**The first mod in the series, [Climate Control](#about-climate-control), has just been released!** (Did someone say 'Snow in Fall'?)

 This project follows a modular design, meaning you can pick-and-choose which ones to include in your playthrough.
 In many cases, each mod will also allow you to default to one of several different templates, so the mods will work straight out-of-the-box.
 Though if you'd prefer, you can also tweak each value to your liking, crafting your own unique weather experience.